|Number of Traditional Undergraduates||2,158|

-Honors Program: Based on the close reading and vigorous discussion of a Great Books curriculum, Franciscan’s Honors Program challenges students to engage the canon of western literature, hone their written and oral communication skills, debate the perennial questions, and develop insight into the human experience.
+Great Books Honors Program: Based on the close reading and vigorous discussion of a Great Books of Western Civilization curriculum, Franciscan’s Honors Program challenges students to analyze complex issues and develop insight into the human experience.

-Associate Degree Programs: Accounting; Business Administration; Child Development; General Studies; Theology.
+Associate Degree Programs: Accounting; Business Administration; Child Development; General Studies; Philosophy; Theology.

 What are the three most popular majors or specialty disciplines for undergraduate students, and about what percentage of undergraduate students specialize in these disciplines?